Peso Uruguayo is the official currency of Uruguay. Its currency symbol is $, $U.

 Uruguay Work Visa

-Required documents include completed visa application form, passport photo, passport with at least 6 months validity, visa fee (this can vary on country), an offer of employment in writing from a company registered in Uruguay which will need to include information about the position and a signature from the companies’ legal representative.
+Required documents include completed visa application form, passport photo, passport with at least 6 months validity, visa fee, and an offer of employment in writing from a company registered in Uruguay which will need to include information about the position and a signature from the company’s legal representative.
 Most applicants will be required to attend the consulate or embassy for an interview.
-Following the interview, it can take between 14 – 20 working days for the visa to be processed.
-Once the applicant has the visa, they are able to travel to Uruguay.
-The work visa is only valid for 30 days, if the applicant wishes to remain in Uruguay for a longer period of time, they will need to apply for residence as soon as they arrive in the country.
+Following the interview, it can take 14-20 working days for the visa to be processed.
+Once the applicant has the visa, they may travel to Uruguay.
+The work visa is only valid for 30 days, so if the applicant wishes to remain in Uruguay for a longer period of time, they will need to apply for residence as soon as they arrive in the country.

 MINIMUM WAGE IN URUGUAY

 The minimum wage in Uruguay is 17,930 Uruguayan Pesos UYU per month.